lindasz9/ai-learning-journey/practice/01-Machine-Learning/answers/01-Supervised-Learning.md

 > A type of distance metric that measures the straight-line distance between two points in a multi-dimensional space.

 Decision Trees
 > A classification and also a regression algorithm that uses a tree-like structure of nodes.
 Each internal node splits the data based on a feature, and this process continues down the branches until a leaf node is reached, which gives the final categorical prediction.
 We use it when the features are both numerical and categorical, and they contain interactions with the target.
-It's easy to interpret and can handle both regressiona dn classification problems, but it's prone to overfitting.
+It's easy to interpret and can handle both regression and classification problems, but it's prone to overfitting.

 Naive Bayes
 > A classification algorithm based on Bayes' Theorem, assuming that all features are conditionally independent given the class label.
 We use it for text classification problems.
 It is fast and performs well with high-dimensional data, but it is only effective when the features are independent of each other.